FTJ

 Developer

-Image to Base64: Embedding Images in Code
+Image to Base64: Embed Images Without HTTP Requests

 # Image to Base64: Embedding Images in Code